ecorey/zkEVM-Bootcamp/week1/hw4.md

 **Polynomials**

-- For the polynomial x3 − x2 + 4x − 12 Find a positive root.
+- For the polynomial x^3 − x^2 + 4x − 12 Find a positive root.

 - What is the degree of this polynomial

+  The degree of a polynomial is the highest power of the variable in the polynomial which in this case is found in the x^3, so the answer is 3.